Contact your doctors online and get a response by the end of the next working day.

 Cancel your appointment:

-• phone us during opening hours
+• Please phone us as soon as you can during opening hours

 • If you are late for an appointment you may be asked to re-book.
+This is because the clinics are always full and the clinician will likely have moved on.
+Even if the clinician is running late, there are no gaps.

 Routine vaccinations